sopherapps/scdb/docs/INVERTED_INDEX_FILE_FORMAT.md

-# Search Index File Format
+# Inverted Index File Format

-This is a description of the file format for the search index
+This is a description of the file format for the inverted index used for full-text search

 ## Features